popey/popey.com-blog/content/contact.md

 ## Contact

-Email address is at the top of every page.
+Email address is `my first name (at) this domain`.
 Alternatively use one of the methods below.

 ### popey on the web ###